DudeUnoob/DudeUnoob/README.md

 <br />
-<h1>The pinned repositories are the current projects I've been working on recently 📌</h1>
+<h2>The pinned repositories are the current things I've been tinkering on  📌</h2>